vancetang/gemini-test/README_en.md

 ```

 > [!NOTE]
-> `.properties` files often contain a large amount of text content.
-It's recommended to use the `gemini-2.0-flash` model to improve translation efficiency and stability.
+> `.properties` files often contain a large amount of text.
+It is recommended to use the `gemini-2.0-flash` model to improve translation efficiency and stability.